ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-This test is a bit different.
-The scope of the policy is set to `Global` and the name of the policy is `global.cshtml`.
-The rule should not be executed for this policy, so we assert that the result is null.
+This test is slightly different from the previous ones.
+The scope of the policy is set to `Global`, and the name of the policy is `global.cshtml`.
+Since the rule should not be executed for this policy, we assert that the result is null.

-When running the tests, the new test should fail.
-To make it pass, uncomment the `-If` condition `-If { $TargetObject.Scope -ne "Global" -and $TargetObject.Scope -ne "Fragment" }` behind the rule name.
+When you run the tests, the new test should fail.
+To make it pass, uncomment the `-If` condition `-If { $TargetObject.Scope -ne "Global" -and $TargetObject.Scope -ne "Fragment" }` behind the rule name by removing the `<#` and `#>` characters.

 #### Other scenarios

-The assertion `$Assert.HasFieldValue($policy, "inbound.FirstChild.Name", "base")` is still commented out in the rule.
-So, we're still missing at least one scenario.
-And f you look at the implementation of the rule, you can see that there are more scenarios missing.
-We could also add tests for the following scenarios:
+The assertion `$Assert.HasFieldValue($policy, "inbound.FirstChild.Name", "base")` is still commented out in the rule, indicating that we are missing at least one scenario.
+If you look at the implementation of the rule, you'll see that there are additional scenarios that need to be tested.
+We could add tests for the following scenarios:

 - Should pass if base policy is the first policy in the inbound section
 - Should fail if base policy is NOT the first policy in the inbound section
 - Should fail if the inbound section is empty